-It doesn’t matter how how expensive or lightweight the wheels and tires are on your car.
+It doesn’t matter how expensive or lightweight the wheels and tires are on your car.
 If they aren’t balanced correctly, you’re likely to run into some issues.

-Imbalanced wheels directly affect your ride quality and in some cases — could cause you to lose control of your car or end up damaging your tires.
+Neglecting this part of your car’s maintenance will directly affect your ride quality and in some cases — could cause you to lose control of your car or end up damaging your tires.

 What is Wheel Balancing?

 In order for your car to drive the way it should, your wheels need to roll smoothly — and that can only happen if your wheels are perfectly balanced.